ben-arnold/washb-geopair/README.md

 This repository includes R code to run all of the analysis for the paper:

-Arnold et al. **Geographic pair matching in large-scale cluster randomized trials** (in review)
+Arnold et al. (2024) Geographic pair matching in large-scale cluster randomized trials. _Nature Communications_ (_in press_)

-This work was funded by the National Institute of Allery and Infectious Diseases (R01-AI166671) and the original trials were funded by the Bill & Melinda Gates Foundation (OPPGD759).
+This work was funded by the National Institute of Allery and Infectious Diseases (R01-AI166671) and the Bill & Melinda Gates Foundation (OPPGD759).

 If you have any questions about the files in this repository, please contact Ben Arnold at UCSF (ben.arnold@ucsf.edu).

 ## Linked Repositories and Additional Resources

 ### Open Science Framework
 This GitHub repository is mirrored on the Open Science Framework (OSF).
-The OSF project page includes additional study-related resources, including the compiled HTML computational notebooks created from the `.Rmd` files, and the final analysis datasets that are created by `01-washb-geopair-data-processing.R`.
+The OSF project page includes additional study-related resources, including the compiled HTML computational notebooks created from the `.Rmd` files, and the final analysis datasets that are created by [`00-washb-geopair-data-processing.R`](https://github.com/ben-arnold/washb-geopair/blob/main/R/00-washb-geopair-data-processing.R).
+You can download the public datasets to your local repository using the script [`01-washb-geopair-download-public-data.R`](https://github.com/ben-arnold/washb-geopair/blob/main/R/01-washb-geopair-download-public-data.R)

 https://osf.io/cxb5e/